engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `last`

 Returns the last element in the list.
-If the list is empty, 'last' will throw.
+If the list is empty, `last` will `throw`.

-Calling 'last' on the empty list is a developer error.
+Calling `last` on the empty list is a developer error.
 Take care to guard against doing that.

 **Signature:** `(this: List<T>) -> T (May Throw)`